haled/CodeKatas/README.md

 ### Kata Attribution ###
 This is based on the String Calculator kata by Roy Osherove:  http://osherove.com/tdd-kata-1/  I've simplified the requirements to see if I can make it easy to hold in one's head.

+## Additional Techniques ##

+### Programming to Interfaces ###
+The basic implementation I created didn't need interfaces, yet most of the programming I've done has used interfaces.
+Modify the kata to use an interface.